aphiria/aphiria/README.md

 <h1 id="introduction">Introduction</h1>

 The API library makes it simpler for you to get your application's API up and running.
-It acts as the entry point into your application, and takes advantage of several of Opulence's other libraries to handle things like route matching and content negotiation.
+It acts as the entry point into your application, and takes advantage of several of Aphiria's other libraries to handle things like route matching and content negotiation.

 <h2 id="installation">Installation</h2>

 You can install this library by including the following package name in your _composer.json_:

 ```
-"opulence/api": "1.0.*"
+"aphiria/api": "1.0.*"
 ```

 <h1 id="controllers">Controllers</h1>